smash-edin/twixplorer/dashboard/README.md

-# TwiXplorer Discovery Dashboard
+# TwiXplorer Dashboard

+This repository is composed of the following sub-folders:

+* **api**: Contains the code of the Flask back-end of the TwiXplorer dashboard.
-This folder contains the code for the React front-end (under src sub-folder) and Flask back-end (under api sub-folder) for the TwiXplorer dashboard.
+* **src**: contains the code of the React front-end of the TwiXplorer dashboard.

-The **docs** sub-folder inside **api** contains the HTML documentation for this API.
-You can download the docs folder and then open the file _build/html/index.html in your browser to navigate the documentation.

-The present code assumes you already have a Solr core set up which indexes your pre-processed data.
-The code to run this pre-processing and create the Solr core are contained in the "preprocessing" sub-folder at the root of this repository.
-Assuming that this data is Twitter (X) data, here are the fields that are expected to be indexed in Solr by the current
+The present code assumes you already have a Solr core set up which indexes your pre-processed data (from following the instructions inside the twixplorer/preprocessing folder).
+Assuming that this data is Twitter data, here are the fields that are expected to be indexed in Solr by the current project:
-project:

 |   **Field name**  |   **Type**  |                               **Description**                              |
 |:-----------------:|:-----------:|:--------------------------------------------------------------------------:|